akshitagupta15june/Social_Distance_detection/README.md

 PROJECT NAME

-# Social Distance Monitoring using OpenCV and AI during Post Covid.
+# Social Distance Monitoring using OpenCV and AI during and Post COVID-19.